shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 You can check the frontend code [HERE](https://github.com/SushantChandla/sol-stream-frontend).

-Now for testing it we will need a backend server running.
+Now for testing it we will need the backend server running.
 Here is a video walkthrough.

 {% embed url="https://youtu.be/MUyt5Rz9T64" caption="Sol Streaming Protocol"  %}

 # Conclusion
 In this tutorial, you learned how to build a Sol token streaming protocol on Solana.
 We covered the on-chain program's code using the Rust programming language.
 We built the User Interface with React.
-And we have created a backend in with Rocket framework to index PDA's data.
+And we have created a backend with Rocket framework to index PDA's data.

 # About the Author
 This tutorial was created by [Sushant Chandla](https://github.com/SushantChandla).